Widener-Crozer Allied Health Program in Radiologic Technology

 Crozer-Keystone Health System, located minutes from Philadelphia, is the largest, dominant provider of healthcare in Delaware County.
 Crozer-Keystone was awarded with a NOVA Award by the American Hospital Association for its excellence and innovation in community health.

-A total of five hospitals comprise the health system, rendering a full spectrum of services from a network of primary care physicians and specialty practices.
+The health system comprises a total of five hospitals, rendering a full spectrum of services from a network of primary care physicians and specialty practices.
 These facilities house a level 2 trauma center, a regional burn center, two regional cancer centers affiliated with Fox Chase Cancer Center, a fertility center, sleep disorder centers, wound care centers with hyperbaric medicine, kidney transplant center, advanced heart care services including open heart surgery, sports medicine and rehabilitation services, bariatric surgery program, intensive care nurseries and maternal fetal medicine, state-of-the-art medical imaging services and much more.

 Crozer-Chester Medical Center is the largest of the five hospitals in the Health System and is a renowned regional teaching hospital located in Upland, PA.